teuben/nemo/README.md

 	 unsio
 	 uns_project

 See README.install for installation guidelines.
-In it's simplest the following commands may work (use the .sh or .csh version depending on your $SHELL):
+In its simplest form the following commands may work (use the .sh or .csh version depending on your $SHELL):

 	 wget https://teuben.github.io/nemo/install_nemo
 	 chmod +x install_nemo